pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/11 🔆 Locators/02 🧑‍🦰🌐 Wallet URLs.md

-🧑‍🦰 Wallet URL navigation 🌐 FAQ
+🧑‍🦰 Wallet URL navigation 🌐
 ===

 1. **How can app developers handle NLWeb URLs?**